alyssamichelle/progress/The Future of JS 2018.md

 CSS Transitions and Animations
 Filters

-No surprise there though, Vue was created by an ex-Googler, Evan You, who after using AngularJS on a number of projects, was just playing around, seeing if he could take the core parts of Angular and  Thus, in Feb 2014, VueJS was released.
+No surprise there though, Vue was created by an ex-Googler, Evan You, who after using AngularJS on a number of projects, was just playing around, seeing if he could take the core parts of AngularJS that he liked Thus, in Feb 2014, VueJS was released.
 The Vue.js 2 core library is very small in size (only 17 kB).
 This ensures that the overhead which is added to your project by using Vue.js is minimal and your website is loading fast.
 [source]()